 To make the tastiest, tender beef stew in the instant pot, you have to start by creating flavor by searing the cubed beef!
 I like to use garlic olive oil or garlic infused avocado oil to sear the beef and add some garlic flavor (since this recipe doesn’t use garlic seasoning at all).

 Once the beef is browned, add the remaining ingredients and cook on high pressure for 20 minutes.
 Allow for natural release for at least 20 minutes, and serve hot with your favorite sides!

 How long does beef stew take to make in the instant pot?

 From start to finish, it takes about 1 hour to make beef stew in the instant pot.
-You will start by browning the meat which takes about 10 minutes (during this time you should chop all the veggies).
-After you add the rest of the ingredients, the pot will take about 10 minutes to come up to pressure, 20 minutes to cook and 20 minutes to cool.
+Start by browning the meat which takes about 10 minutes (during this time chop all the veggies).
+Once all the ingredients are in the pressure cooker, it will about 10 minutes to come up to pressure, 20 minutes to cook, and 20 minutes to cool.

 What is the best way to make beef stew meat tender?

 Beef stew meat is a cut of meat that requires either a slow and low approach (think crockpot or lots of time on the stove over low heat) or a high pressure cooking method that doesn’t allow any of the liquid to escape and tenderizes the meat because it’s under such high pressure.